Raulvalverdeleal/react-template/docs/content/configuration.md

 ### Key rules

-- Inherits recommended rules from React ecosystem + refresh.
-- Disabled:
+- `@typescript-eslint/no-unused-vars`: ignores vars starting with \_.
+- `comma-dangle`: always-multiline (except functions → never).
 - `react/react-in-jsx-scope`: (not needed in React 17+).
 - `react-hooks/exhaustive-deps`: This rule often suggests incorrect or noisy dependencies (e.g. functions recreated on each render, or values that don’t actually need to trigger the effect).
 In practice, I usually end up adding `// eslint-disable-line` to most `useEffect` calls, so disabling it significantly improves development flow.

-### Custom rules

-- `@typescript-eslint/no-unused-vars`: ignores vars starting with \_.
-- `comma-dangle`: always-multiline (except functions → never).

 ---